friendly/Vis-MLM-book/working-text/book-outline.md

 ## Visualizing Multivariate Models

+Tests of multivariate models, including MANOVA for group differences and multivariate multiple regression (MMRA) can be easily visualized by plots of a hypothesis ("H") data ellipse for the fitted values relative to the corresponding plot of the ("E") error ellipse of the residuals, which I call the HE plot framework.

+For more than a few response variables, these result can be projected into a lower-dimensional "canonical discriminant" space providing an even simpler description.

 - HEplot framework
 - Toy example
 - HE plot details
   - evidence vs. effect scaling
 - Canonical discriminant analysis

+## Visualizing equality of covariance matrices

+Just as univariate ANOVA depends on the assumption that within-group variances are equal, MANOVA tests for group differences depend the analogous assumption that covariance matrices are all the same.

+This chapter explains how to visualize this situation using data ellipses for the groups and ilustrates a visualization of Box's M test that is commonly used in this situaution.

+- Homogeneity of Variance in Univariate ANOVA
+- Homogeneity of variance in MANOVA
+- Box's M test

 ## Case studies

-- NeuroCog and SocialCog
+This is a collection of examples of multivariate analysis of variance (MANOVA), listed here with the sources from other publications I may draw on as case studies or use these in earlier chapters.

 ### MANOVA Examples

-This is a collection of examples of multivariate analysis of variance (MANOVA), listed here with the sources from other publications I may draw on as case studies or use in earlier chapters

-- iris data [maybe use this earlier?]
+- iris data [or is this too tired to use?]
+- penguins data
 - parenting data [from TQMP tutorial]
 - diabetes data [from candisc vignette]
 - Neuro-Cog & Social-Cog [from TQMP tutorial]